nopnop2002/Raspberry-ili9340spi/README.md

 ---

+# XPT2046 Touch Screen
-# A library of XPT2046 Touch Screen is included in this library
+A library of XPT2046 Touch Screen is included in this library.
 I ported from [here](https://github.com/xofc/xpt2uinput).

 Wirering